miurahr/omegat-onlinedictionary/README.md

 Current status is `ALPHA`.

 - OmegaWiki
-- Oxford dictionary API
+- Oxford dictionaries API

-When using the plugin, you should put snippet yaml file(service.yml) in the OmegaT project folder's dictionary directory.
+When using the plugin, you should put config yaml file, which name should end with service.yml, in `dictionary` directory of OmegaT project.

 For OmegaWiki search:

 ```
 ---
-name: omegawiki: free multilingual dictionary
+name: OmegaWiki
 endpointUrl: http://omegawiki.org/api.php
 driver: omegawiki
 key:
 secret:
 ```

-For Oxford Dictionary API search:
+For Oxford Dictionaries API search:

 ```
 ---